ennnbeee/AutopilotGroupTagger/README.md

 AutoPilotGroupTagger is a PowerShell based utility that allows for bulk update and management of Windows Autopilot Device Group Tags, or unblocking of Autopilot devices, for those who are either retrospectively updating Autopilot devices or otherwise.

+This script is a part of the [MEM Official Community Tool](https://www.memcommunity.com/official-community-tool-oct)

 ## ⚠ Public Preview Notice

 AutopilotGroupTagger is currently in Public Preview, meaning that although the it is functional, you may encounter issues or bugs with the script.